buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - **Advantage**: +1d6 to First Aid checks (Ledyal) or you are +4 ST against Fear (Laydel)
 - **Privileged Magic Lists**: Healing or Evocation
 - **Preferred Weapon**: Club/Spiked chain
-- **Rule**: Do not allow violence against a creature's gender
+- **Rule**: Do not allow violence against a creature' \*\*s gender

 ### Nethergal

-> Dreams are answers to questions we haven't yet figured out how to ask.
+> Dreams are answers to questions we haven' \*\*t yet figured out how to ask.
 (X-Files)

 An uninterpreted dream is like an unopened letter.
 (Talmud)

 The Messenger Patron.
-On the feather of a goose flies Nethergal's letter.
+On the feather of a goose flies Nethergal' \*\*s letter.
 Rapid, impetuous, direct, Nethergal is the messenger, the one to whom to entrust thoughts and writings.
 Sarcastic and logorrheic, she will curiously inquire about your purposes, ask you for information about the writings entrusted to her with explicit frankness, and will always have something to say about the message to be carried but will be equally direct and precise in delivering it.

 Nethergal is not just chatter and gossip, any text that is written she knows, there is no code or written secret that she does not know or cannot decipher.